 WACC is an international ecumenical professional organisation that promotes communication rights for social change.
 It supports communication projects generally in the developing countries and will support only one project application each year from any organisation.

 At the present time WACC is not accepting project funding requests.
-Please check back in June 2016 for the next call for proposals.

 Details of WACC’s four current priorities can be found in the guidelines.
 Please be advised that the guidelines may be changed for the next call for proposals.